djcf/wordpress-fpm-docker/docs/Where-to-find-stuff.md

 #### I need to edit wp-config.php

-Most settings are defined in /var/www/$domain/.env.
+**For on-demand containers**, most settings are defined in /var/www/$domain/.env.
 You can edit the values here, then restart the container:

     docker stop $domain.fpm; docker start $domain.fpm